"What are antacids, and how do they work?

 The following in vitro data are available but the clinical significance is unknown.

-Rabeprazole sodium, amoxicillin, and clarithromycin as a three drug regimen has been shown to be active against most strains of Helicobacter Pylori in vitro and in clinical infections as described in the Clinical Studies (14) and Indications and Usage (1) sections.
+Rabeprazole sodium, amoxicillin and clarithromycin as a three drug regimen has been shown to be active against most strains of Helicobacter pylori in vitro and in clinical infections [see INDICATIONS AND USAGE, Clinical Studies].

 Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures.

-Pretreatment Resistance: Clarithromycin pretreatment resistance rate (MIC ≥ 1 μg/mL) to H. pylori was 9% (51/ 560) at baseline in all treatment groups combined.
-A total of > 99% (558/560) of patients had H. pylori isolates, which were considered to be susceptible (MIC ≤ 0.25 μg/mL) to amoxicillin at baseline.
-Two patients had baseline H. pylori isolates with an amoxicillin MIC of 0.5 μg/mL.
+Pretreatment Resistance: Clarithromycin pretreatment resistance rate (MIC ≥ 1 mcg/mL) to H. pylori was 9% (51/560) at baseline in all treatment groups combined.
+Greater than 99% (558/560) of patients had H. pylori isolates which were considered to be susceptible (MIC ≤ 0.25 mcg/mL) to amoxicillin at baseline.
+Two patients had baseline H. pylori isolates with an amoxicillin MIC of 0.5 mcg/mL.

 |Days of RAC Therapy||Clarithromycin Pretreatment Results||Total Number||H. pylori Negative (Eradicated)||H. pylori Positive (Persistent) Post-Treatment Susceptibility Results|